Droid-VM/Virtualization/guest/pvmfw/README.md

 therefore able to manipulate secrets without being at risk of an attacker stealing them by compromising the Android host.

+### protected VM (_"pVM"_)

+A pVM is a VM managed by a hypervisor, running in the non-secure or realm world and is isolated from the Android host OS so that access is prevented even in the event of a compromised Android host. pVMs support rich environments, including Linux-based distributions.

+The pVM concept is not Google-exclusive.
+Partner-defined VMs (SoC/OEM) meeting isolation/memory access restrictions are also pVMs.

 As pVMs are started dynamically by a _virtual machine manager_ (“VMM”) running as a host process and as pVMs must not trust the host (see [_Why AVF?_][why-avf]), the virtual machine it configures can't be trusted either.